gibbonsja/Meanderings/nial/concise.md

 - expression
 - operation (behaviour is a function)
 - transformer (behaviour is a form of higher order function)

+Builtin variables, operators and transformers have their role defined during initialisation.
+Identifiers that are not builtin are associated with a role during their definition which takes the form

+    <identifier> IS <expression|operation|transformer>

+or for a variable role

+    <identifier> := <expression>
+    local <identifier>
+    nonlocal <identifier>

+Please note that in the fragment

+    x := 10
+    a := 1 + x
+    b is (1+x)

+a is now a variable with value 21 and will stay that way until reassigned however b is an expression referencing x,  evaluating b at some point in a program will give a value depending on the current value of x at that point.

 # Expressions and Strands